top of page

 Dendrochronology, from the Greek dendron (tree) and chronology (time) is the process of dating historic timbers through the scientific study and comparison of tree rings to establish a felling date or date range.

-Samples after preparation using a bench sander and ready for measuring.
+Tree-rings under the microscope: Samples after preparation using a bench sander and ready for measuring.

 bottom of page